 A photograph which illustrates the great style, symmetry and lighting of Penn Station's Main Concourse.

 Interior view of Penn Station's famously opulent waiting room, with its high vaulted ceilings and turn-of-the-century stonework.

 Interior view of Penn Station's concourses, drenched by the sun due to the greenhouse-inspired design of its glass ceiling.

 A three quarter perspective shows the tracks, concourses and exits of a brightly illuminated Penn Station.

 Aerial photograph of South Street Seaport with the East River and Brooklyn Bridge in the background.

 Aerial view of the Plaza at the foot of the Williamsburg Bridge in Brooklyn, New York.

 Chatham Square was an express station on the demolished IRT Third Avenue Line.
-Its lower level had two tracks and one island platform serving trains of the IRT Second and Third Avenue Lines.
+Its lower level served trains of the IRT Second and Third Avenue Lines.